smanolloff/smanolloff.github.io/_projects/vcmi-gym.md

 #### Playtesting

-With libtorch set up, I could finally play the game vs my new model :) I quickly noticed a worrying sign:
+With onnxruntime set up, I could finally play the game vs my new model :) I quickly noticed a worrying sign:

 Even though the model played well, it had one persistent behavioral flaw: it was